cornell-ece5745/ece5745-tut8-sram/docs/index.md

     super().construct( 32, 128 )
 ```

-Here is what this model should look like if you are using Verilog:
+If you are using Verilog, create a new file named `SRAM_32x128_1rw.py` as
+follows:

 ```verilog
 `ifndef SRAM_32x128_1rw